alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ## Terminal basics

-The Terminal on Mac OS (called terminal on Linux, and Git for Windows on Windows) lets you type in commands and run programs on your computer.
+The terminal on MacOS and Linux (and git bash on Windows, which is part of Git for Windows) lets you type in commands and run programs on your computer.

-There are a few commands you‘ll have to run in the Terminal to use the kit and make it available online for others to see.
+There are a few commands you‘ll have to run in the terminal to use the kit and make it available online for others to see.

-To start the Terminal, open Spotlight (magnifying glass icon in the top right of the screen) and type ‘terminal’.
-The important thing to remember about the Terminal is that you‘re working in one directory (folder) at any one time.
+To start the terminal, open Spotlight (magnifying glass icon in the top right of the screen) and type ‘terminal’.
+The important thing to remember about the terminal is that you‘re working in one directory (folder) at any one time.

 ### Commands